awsdocs/aws-iot-docs/iotfleethubguide/security_iam_id-based-policy-examples.md

 # Identity\-based policy examples for Fleet Hub for AWS IoT Device Management<a name="security_iam_id-based-policy-examples"></a>

-By default, IAM users and roles don't have permission to create or modify Fleet Hub resources\.
-They also can't perform tasks using the AWS Management Console, AWS CLI, or AWS API\.
+By default, users and roles don't have permission to create or modify Fleet Hub resources\.
+They also can't perform tasks by using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), or AWS API\.
 An IAM administrator must create IAM policies that grant users and roles permission to perform actions on the resources that they need\.
-The administrator must then attach those policies to the IAM users or groups that require those permissions\.
+The administrator must then attach those policies for users that require them\.

-To learn how to create an IAM identity\-based policy using these example JSON policy documents, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) in the *IAM User Guide*\.
+To learn how to create an IAM identity\-based policy by using these example JSON policy documents, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) in the *IAM User Guide*\.

 **Topics**
 + [Policy best practices](#security_iam_service-with-iam-policy-best-practices)